Michael Brecker

-Early life and career
+Early life and education

-Michael Brecker was born in Philadelphia and raised in Cheltenham Township, a local suburb.
-He was raised in a Jewish—and artistic—family: his father, Bob (Bobby), was a lawyer who played jazz piano and his mother, Sylvia, was a portrait artist.
-Michael Brecker was exposed to jazz at an early age by his father.
-Brecker began studying clarinet at age 6, then moved to alto saxophone in eighth grade, settling on the tenor saxophone as his primary instrument in his sophomore year.
+Brecker was born in Philadelphia and raised in the local suburb of Cheltenham Township, Pennsylvania.
+He was raised in an artistic family: his father, Bob (Bobby), was a lawyer who played jazz piano and his mother, Sylvia, was a portrait artist.
+Michael was exposed to jazz at an early age by his father.
+He began studying clarinet at age 6, then moved to the alto saxophone in the eighth grade, settling on the tenor saxophone as his primary instrument in his sophomore year of high school.